 I am so torn.
-I am very excited about the research and the potential that this opportunity may hold for me, but I always imagined that I would be a doctor of media studies—not of education.
+I am very excited about the research and the potential that this opportunity may hold for me, but I always imagined that I would be a doctor of media studies – not of education.
 I don’t know what this switch would do for my long-term research interests.
 Or if maybe I’d find a new passion.

 I’m also torn because I know that if I don’t start a PhD within the next year, I probably never will.
 And I’m torn because this is a PhD that will pay me to study (well, I’d have to come up with the difference between domestic and international tuition).
 And I’m torn because I worry that I can’t let any opportunity pass me by.

 Now, to be honest, Glasgow is still my first choice.
 A PhD there would be based on my desired research, rather than the research framework of someone else (even though it’s research I’m very interested in).
-But, if I can’t come up with the £75,000 that Glasgow will cost, I can’t enroll.
+But, if I can’t come up with the £75,000 that Glasgow will cost, I can’t enrol.

-I have until June 21 to apply for this back-up plan, which means that I have a bit of time to consult with my some of my wisest friends and former educators.
+I have until June 21 to apply for this backup plan, which means that I have a bit of time to consult with some of my wisest friends and former educators.
 It also means I have a bit of time to do some research into the life of an education professor/researcher to see if that’s a life I might want to live.

-In the mean time, I will keep looking for ways to pay for Glasgow.
+In the meantime, I will keep looking for ways to pay for Glasgow.
 (I have a great idea for that, which I hope to share with you very, very soon!)